Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-By \Cref{lemma:corefast} in each iteration we find a shortcut with congestion $8c$ and block parameter $3b$ for at least a half of the parts that have not been marked as good, \whp This implies that after $O(\log N)$ iterations all the parts are marked as good.
+\global \ProofFindShortcuts{ \begin{proof}[Proof of \Cref{theorem:shortcuts-given-guarantee}] By \Cref{lemma:corefast}, in each iteration we find a shortcut with congestion $8c$ and block parameter $3b$ for at least half of the parts that have not yet been marked as good, \whp This implies that after $O(\log N)$ iterations all the parts are marked as good.
 This further implies that the congestion of $\mathcal{H'}$ is $O(c \log N)$ as the congestion of the union of partial shortcuts is at most the sum of congestion of individual partial shortcuts.